 During your initial oral examination, our dentist will look for signs of periodontal disease, which is an infection caused by plaque build-up along the gum line.
 This disease has several stages, and our dentist offers effective treatment options for each stage.

 Gingivitis is the first stage of periodontal disease.
 When you visit us, we will look for signs of swollen, red gums that bleed easily.
 The best treatment for gingivitis is regular flossing and gentle brushing.

-With over 20 years of experience, you can trust our dentist to devise a treatment plan that will rehabilitate your teeth and gums.
-In order to get the most success, you should begin treatment immediately.
+With over 30 years of experience, you can trust our dentist to devise a treatment plan that will rehabilitate your teeth and gums.
+To get the most success, you should begin treatment immediately.